idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/groundwater_models.md

 !listing modules/porous_flow/examples/groundwater/ex02_steady_state.i start=[evapotranspiration] end=[]

-This block requires some explanation, but the reader is strongly encourated to read the PorousFlow documentation on the [PorousFlowHalfCubicSink](PorousFlowHalfCubicSink.md) and [PorousFlow boundary conditions in general](boundaries.md) for further information.
+This block requires some explanation, but the reader is strongly encouraged to read the PorousFlow documentation on the [PorousFlowHalfCubicSink](PorousFlowHalfCubicSink.md) and [PorousFlow boundary conditions in general](boundaries.md) for further information.

 It is assumed that: